 Story by Al Olsen, Photos by Doug McFayden

-Do you wonder what it is to fly an aircraft?
-We have an awesome DC 6 simulator that you can try your hand the controls once it is fully restored.
+Do you wonder what it is like to fly an aircraft?
+We have an awesome DC 6 simulator that you can try your hand at the controls once it is fully restored.
 Our simulator has been on quite the journey before and since coming to the Alberta Aviation Museum.
 The back of it looks like a spiderweb with millions of wires.

 Canadian Pacific Western Airlines bought The DC 6 Simulator for $755,000 in 1957.
 According to the Bank of Canada, this would be $7.7 million with inflation today.
 Dave Heathcote with help from Chuck MacLaren installed the system in the 1960s, at NAIT.
 It was a second-generation simulator.
 It didn’t have any graphic interface on the windscreen, or motion.
 However, it did have accurate instrumentation that reacted to the control inputs as well as the sound of the engine and other aircraft sounds.
 The whole system was operational by miles of wires and vacuum tubes in a separate module.
 Dave and Chuck designed and installed an audio-visual system.